Everything you always wanted to know about Madeira...

 Was Sie schon immer über Madeira wissen wollten ... - Maître Philippe & Filles

 Madeira?
 Madeira, Madeira...?
 Isn't that an island in the Atlantic?
-And isn't that where the Portuguese football hero Cristiano Ronaldo comes from?
-That's all true.
-But Madeira is also the protected name of a liqueur wine that comes from the Atlantic island of Madeira, which belongs to Portugal.
-And of course that interests us gourmets the most!
+And isn't that where Portuguese football hero Cristiano Ronaldo comes from?
+All of that is true.
+But Madeira is also the protected name of a liqueur wine that comes from the Portuguese Atlantic island of Madeira.
+And that, of course, is what interests us gourmets the most!

-Madeira wines are fortified with brandy (this is called "spitting"), which stops fermentation.
-In this way, the proportion of sugar does not ferment completely and the wine retains a corresponding sweetness.
-The alcohol content is between 17 and 22%.
+Madeira wines are fortified with brandy (a process called "spritzing"), which interrupts fermentation.
+This prevents the sugar content from fermenting completely, and the wine retains a corresponding sweetness.
+The alcohol content ranges between 17 and 22%.

-In the classic production method, the so-called canteiro process, the barrels with the fortified wine are stored under the roof where the heat accumulates.
+In the classic production method, the so-called Canteiro method, the barrels containing the fortified wine are stored under the roof, where the heat builds up.
 This causes the wine to caramelize naturally.
-However, this process is now very rare, as it is very time-consuming and costly - through this process you lose around 3% of the wine per year and hardly anyone wants to afford that today.
-There are of course some exceptions.
-One of them is the Barbeito company, from which we obtain our Madeira.
+However, this method is now very rare, as it is very time-consuming and costly – this process results in approximately 3% of the wine being lost each year, and hardly anyone wants to afford that these days.
+There are, of course, a few exceptions.
+Among them is the company Barbeito, from whom we source our Madeira.

 Barbeito Cellar

-Instead, nowadays the so-called Estufagem method is used, in which the wine is stored in stainless steel tanks that are mechanically heated to up to 50°C. The Madeira is then granted a three-month rest period, the so-called Estágio.
+Instead, the so-called "Estufagem" method is predominantly used today, in which the wine is stored in stainless steel tanks that are mechanically heated to up to 50°C. The Madeira is then given a three-month rest period, known as "Estágio."

-The actually finished Madeira is then stored for at least another 2 years before it goes on sale.
-So you have to bring a good portion of patience with you...
+The finished Madeira then ages for at least another two years before it goes on sale.
+So you'll need a fair amount of patience...

-A certain Ricardo Diogo Vasconcelos de Freitas proves this.
-Yes, the Portuguese always with their long names...
-Today he is the third generation to lead the Madeira company Barbeito.
-We met him through our favorite Portuguese winemaker, Rita Marques Ferreira, who collaborated with Barbeito on her white and ruby port , as they both share the same philosophy and passion for high quality wines and original experimentation.
+This is demonstrated, among other things, by a certain Ricardo Diogo Vasconcelos de Freitas.
+Yes, the Portuguese always have their long names...
+He now leads the Madeira company Barbeito in the third generation.
+We met him through our favorite Portuguese winemaker, Rita Marques Ferreira, who collaborated with Barbeito on her white and ruby ports , as they both share the same philosophy and passion for high-quality wines and original experiments with them.

 Ricardo Diogo Freitas at ProWein

 The Barbeito company was founded in 1946 by Mario Barbeito on the island of Madeira.
-On the one hand, he relied on vintage wines (as a financial cushion), but at the same time also produced simple Madeira wines.
+While he focused on vintage wines (as a financial cushion), he also produced simple Madeira wines.

 Old label from Barbeito

-Ricardo Diogo Freitas has been running the business since the 1990s and has developed the company into one of the top players in the industry.
-Today, Barbeito stands out from the competition, among other things, because it almost entirely dispenses with the addition of caramel as a factor affecting color and taste.
+Ricardo Diogo Freitas has been at the helm since the 1990s and has developed the company into one of the industry's leading players.
+Today, Barbeito stands out from the competition, among other things, by almost completely eliminating the use of caramel as a color and flavor enhancer.

-We met the extremely likeable Ricardo personally 2 years ago at the ProWein in Düsseldorf.
-Then came the half-joking, half-serious sentence that briefly and concisely describes what one of the special features of Madeira is:
+We met the incredibly likeable Ricardo personally two years ago at ProWein in Düsseldorf.
+That's when he said something half-joking, half-serious, that succinctly describes one of Madeira's special features:

 "Last week I drank a glass of very good Madeira from a bottle my grandfather opened 25 years ago."

-Unlike port wine (with the exception of tawny), an opened bottle of Madeira can be stored for a long time without it spoiling.
-This is because the wine is already partially oxidized when it is bottled.
+Unlike port wine (with the exception of tawny), an opened bottle of Madeira can be stored for a long time without spoiling.
+This is because the wine is already partially oxidized during bottling.

-Madeira wine is essentially made from five white vines: Sercial, Verdelho, Bual, Terrantez and Malvasia.
-In addition, the red grape variety Tinta Negra Mole joins in the red area.
+Madeira wine is primarily made from five white grape varieties: Sercial, Verdelho, Bual, Terrantez, and Malvasia.
+The red grape variety Tinta Negra Mole is also used in the red range.

-Red Madeira wines lighten in color with years of storage and robes range from dark amber-gold to light caramel.
-The white wines, on the other hand, darken with age.
+Red Madeira wines become increasingly lighter in color over years of ageing, with robes ranging from dark amber gold to light caramel.
+White wines, on the other hand, darken with age.

-Madeira is particularly suitable as an aperitif or digestif or as an ingredient for long drinks and cocktails, and goes well with many different dishes, depending on the degree of sweetness and grape variety: dry, light Sercial goes well with fish , semi-dry Verdelho goes with ham and pâté , semi-sweet Boal with soft cheese such as Reblochon , Camembert or Coeur de Naufchâtel , with chocolate and pastries , sweet Malvasia with fruits, fruity desserts and strong cheeses, especially blue cheeses such as Roquefort or Stilton.
+Madeira is particularly suitable as an aperitif or digestif or as an ingredient in long drinks and cocktails, and goes well with many different dishes depending on the degree of sweetness and grape variety: dry, light Sercial harmonizes with fish , semi-dry Verdelho goes well with ham and pâté , semi-sweet Boal with soft cheeses such as Reblochon , Camembert or Coeur de Naufchâtel , with chocolate and pastries , sweet Malvasia with fruit, fruity desserts and strong cheeses, especially blue cheese such as Roquefort or Stilton.

-Among other things, because the classic pairings just mentioned (e.g. with blue cheese) are so reminiscent of port wine, both drinks are often pigeonholed.
-But there is a very distinctive difference: unlike port or even sherry, Madeira has a very pleasant acidity that balances the sweetness and ensures that it is not quite as heavy and sticky in the mouth as its distant counterparts Relatives.
-This acidity is generally due to the base wines used, which grow on volcanic soils with a low pH.
-In the case of Barbeito's Madeiras, it is also due to the fact that the grapes are bought and processed just before they are usually ripe, i.e. with a higher acidity.
+Partly because the classic pairings mentioned above (e.g. with blue cheese) are so reminiscent of port wine, the two drinks are often pigeonholed.
+But there is one very characteristic difference: unlike port wine or sherry, Madeira is characterized by a very pleasant acidity that balances the sweetness and ensures that it doesn't remain quite as heavy and sticky in the mouth as its distant relatives.
+This acidity is generally due to the base wines used, which grow on volcanic soils with a low pH value.
+In the case of Barbeito's Madeiras, it is also due to the fact that the grapes are purchased and processed just before they are usually ripe, i.e. with a higher acidity.

-On the island there is a clear separation of cultivation and processing: The producers (mostly traditional family businesses) buy the grapes from the hundreds of small farmers on the island, whose plots are rarely larger than a typical home garden.
-In any case, the island offers few suitable areas for cultivation, which are then planted either with grapes, bananas or sugar cane.
-The very small portion of 400 hectares of wine-growing area extends mainly along the coast.
-The vineyards, some of which are built as pergola, are located on very steep terrain, which makes mechanical cultivation almost impossible.
-Accordingly, almost everything in Madeira production is done by hand: from viticulture to harvesting.
+On the island, there is a clear separation between cultivation and processing: The producers (mostly traditional family businesses) buy the grapes from the island's hundreds of small farmers, whose plots are rarely larger than a typical home garden.
+In any case, the island offers little suitable land for cultivation, which is then planted with either grapes, bananas, or sugar cane.
+The very small portion of 400 hectares of wine-growing area stretches mainly along the coast.
+The vineyards, some of which are built as pergolas, are located on very steep terrain, making mechanical cultivation almost impossible.
+Accordingly, almost everything in Madeira production is done by traditional handcraft: from viticulture to harvesting.

 Handwork in the vineyards